LayerXcom/cordage/cross-chain-atomic-swap-cordapp/README.md

 ## Start EventWatchFlow

-Go to the CRaSH shell for ParticipantA, and run the `StartEventWatchFlow` with `proposalStateLinearId`:
+Go to the CRaSH shell for ParticipantB, and run the `StartEventWatchFlow` with `proposalStateLinearId`:

-    flow start jp.co.layerx.cordage.crosschainatomicswap.flow.StartEventWatchFlow proposalStateLinearId: "24a11297-d9f4-47dc-a904-9af9aa75f640"
+    flow start jp.co.layerx.cordage.crosschainatomicswap.flow.StartEventWatchFlow proposalStateLinearId: "481fa190-ccd5-4992-9176-1f2aaa1549df"

 You can now start monitoring the node's flow activity...